-- Access the OLSH Tuition Assistance Application via the FACTS graduation cap logo or by clicking here.
+- Access the OLSH Tuition Assistance Application via the FACTS logo (to the right or bottom of the page) or by clicking here.

 - Under “FACTS Grant & Aid”, you will see “Apply for Financial Aid with FACTS”.
 Click on the “Start Application” button.

-- Be sure to complete and submit your 2017 taxes as soon as possible to finalize your application.
+- Be sure to complete and submit your 2019 taxes as soon as possible to finalize your application

 Financial aid is comprised from a variety of sources, including individual donations, Pennsylvania's EITC and OSTC programs, and subsidies from the Felician Sisters and other groups.
 Families are encouraged to apply for financial aid by the deadline to ensure consideration for assistance.